xrochoa/angular-principles/README.md

 For the smoothest experience use the official [Angular-CLI](https://cli.angular.io/).
 To install it from the command line you need to have [Node.js](https://nodejs.org/en/) which comes with [NPM](https://www.npmjs.com/) to manage your libraries/dependencies.
 It will create a project, scaffold the main files, setup unit and e2e testing and it has a lot of useful utilities that you can see in their [documentation](https://github.com/angular/angular-cli/wiki).

-We prefer to setup a project using [Sass](http://sass-lang.com/) instead of css since it will improve your styling workflow.

-Run the command ng new [my _new_project _name] --style sass in your prefered folder.
+We prefer to setup a project using [Sass](http://sass-lang.com/) instead of CSS since it will improve your styling workflow.
+Run the command `ng new [my _new_project _name] --style sass` in your prefered folder to start using Sass.

 ## <a id="files"><a/>File Organization

-The CLI already provides a basic structure for your app.
+The CLI already provides a basic structure for your app but you will have to make some decisions about the structure when the app gets more complex.
 It is recommended that you use the structure suggested in [Stack Overflow](https://stackoverflow.com/questions/35346342/which-type-of-folder-structure-should-be-used-with-angular-2).
-In a summary.
+Here is a summary of it:

 1. A source folder with contain the codebase with index.html, main.ts file and the core, shared folders.